lehoczkics/busterfs/README.md

 ## Start the new system
 If everything went as expected, you will be prompted for the unlock password, then got a grub menu, then asked for the password again mid-boot.
-If you mistype the first password then grub wil be unable to get it's config and and present you a naked **grub>** prompt.
+If you mistype the first password then grub will be unable to get it's config and and present you a naked **grub>** prompt.
 Start over with Ctrl + Alt + Del.

 If you got a **login:** prompt then congratulations: your system is up and running.
 Go ahead and log in as root.